cmgoffena13/DE-Capstone-Portfolio-1/README.md

 Cons:
 - I'm charged per hour for server up-time, no way to save money
 - Hard to scale up, migrating means I would have to move the volumes if I wanted to maintain history.

-### The Decision
-Given I used the Astro CLI to easily set up the docker environment, I checked out Astronomer for deployment as well.
-They offered $300 credit and a 2 week free trial without providing a credit card.
-It appeared very similar to Option #2, but even easier and I get to try it out.
-So I decided to deploy using Astronomer.
-BUT.
-Their CLI is giving me an error.
-My guess is it has something to do with me having to use an older Astro runtime due to SnowPark's limitations with Python versions.
-So back to AWS it is!

 ## Summary
 As you can see with the diversity of information and sections, not every data project is simple and easy; This was messy and challenging.
 Pivoting constantly with design, researching new technologies, and figuring out how to apply best practices and designs within their constraints.
 There are certainly more lessons learned than what is detailed here.
 This was the first time I really dove into DBT, AWS, Snowflake, Looker, Bash, & Airflow.
 I leaned on my knowledge of SQL, Python, Azure, PowerBI, & Powershell to translate my skills to new technologies and test my boundaries.
 It was a lot of fun!